1. Things tend to fall in place a lot

 What the anti-discrimination movements rightly tackle is unjust treatment based on these outward differences, which is definitely a good thing.
 I am clearly in favour of ending discrimination based on skin colour, gender, age, or anything else that can’t be helped, and even many things that can be helped.
-Where I seem to differ from many people is that I do not think it’s right to associate blame or guilt along with trying to reform the way we judge each other.
-The reason I hold this view is because I think it is very clear that human nature is to judge others based on what we can see, or what we can ascertain about a group of people.
-I don’t think it is right to do this – in fact, I am strongly opposed to tribalism, especially the more I travel – but natural selection has predisposed us to act in such a way.
-Therefore, what we are trying to accomplish is not only morally correct, in my view and in the view of many others, but also going against the grain of what had evolutionarily served us in the past.
+Where I seem to differ from many people is that I do not think it’s right to associate blame or guilt to offenders.
+The reason I hold this view is because I think it's clear that human nature is to judge others based on what we can see, or what we can ascertain about a group of people.
+I don’t think it is right to do this – in fact, I am strongly opposed to tribalism, especially the more I travel – but historically we've been predisposed to act in such a way.
+Therefore, ending discrimination is not only morally correct, in my view and in the view of many others, but also going against the grain of what had evolutionarily served us in the past.

 There is a big difference between handing out nicknames based on race, as they do all over the Caribbean, and facing real oppression based on race, as is present in way too many places in the world.
 One thing I’ve really learned is that racism is not limited to Western countries, nor is it even limited to interracial groups.
-In several countries that I have been to, people are treated worse or looked down upon for having a darker skin tone, even if they are the same “race” or ethnicity (I don’t like to use the term race since it doesn’t technically actually exist; there are people of different ethnicities, but even that becomes conflated because there are so many people of mixed backgrounds – and that’s not even taking into account genetics that can make people of the same ethnic mix look drastically different).
+In several countries that I have been to, people are treated worse or looked down upon for having a darker skin tone, even if they are the same “race” or ethnicity (I don’t like to even use the term race; there are people of different ethnicities, but even that becomes conflated because there are so many people of mixed backgrounds – and that’s not even taking into account genetics that can make people of the same ethnic mix look drastically different).

 My general feeling is that we are becoming more aware of our conceptions and actions and things are improving, slowly but surely.
-I just think that it’s important to understand the underlying reasons behind biases, unconscious and not, and not demonize people for having them – they’re simply not as open and understanding as the people that support and value differences.
-And it’s not only rich white males that judge others based on appearance; their judgments just seem to have the most power.
-Make no mistake: we all judge each other constantly based on how we look.
+I just think that it’s important to understand the underlying reasons behind biases, unconscious and not, and not demonize people for having them – some people are simply not as open and understanding as those that support and value differences.
+But make no mistake: we all judge each other constantly based on how we look.
 It’s normal.
 It’s evolutionary.
 And it’s slowly changing to where it’s becoming less destructive.

 As we travel more, the world becomes more familiar.
-And hopefully we become more familiar with each other, leaving the judgments in the benign category of nicknames based on skin tone rather than merit based on skin tone.
+And hopefully we become more familiar with each other, leaving the judgments in the benign category of nicknames based on appearance rather than merit based on skin tone.